Struggling with Arthritis Flare-Ups?

 How to Spot Activity Imbalance:

-• Have you recently done more physical activity than usual?
+• Have you done more physical activity than usual?

-• Or have you been sitting for long periods without moving?
+• Have you been sitting for long periods without movement?

 What You Can Do: